jamesbconner/Sync2NAS/README.md

 ## Introduction

-This Python script synchronizes files from an SFTP server to a NAS, integrates with the TVDB API for metadata enrichment, and manages the data using an SQLite database.
+This Python script synchronizes files from an SFTP server to a NAS, integrates with the TMDB API for metadata enrichment, and manages the data using an SQLite database.
 It supports routing downloaded media files into organized directories, creating and managing show records, and updating episode information.

 ## Configuration Requirements